 - improve the long-term protection of nationally endangered species and ecological communities

 - improve the condition and function of ecological communities

 - create enduring changes in land manager attitudes and behaviours towards environmental protection and sustainable land management practices.

-The Australian National University has been contracted by the Australian Government to undertake an ecological benchmark and monitoring survey for the Box Gum Grassy Woodland projects.
-More than 125 farms will be part of the study.
+Since 2010, the Australian National University has been contracted by the Australian Government to undertake an ecological benchmark and monitoring survey for the Box Gum Grassy Woodland projects.
+More than 150 farms are part of the study.